LazurasLong/indexcard/rulesets.md

   * You guessed your roll correctly before using an item.
 You do not dispose the item after this use.
   * Everyone's HP is the same.
 Everyone else takes `ROLL` damage.

+# That Rogue is a Jerk

+If an `EVADE` roll has three-of-a-kind, everyone else must turn around.
+The person who rolled may make one change to anyone's stat, including themselves, they announce that everyone must turn around.
+Everyone gets one chance to guess what changed.
+If none of the guesses are correct, the change is left in effect.